DEIB-GECO/genereg/doc/source/initialization.rst

 		* GENE_SYMBOL is the official gene name

-		* ENTREZ_GENE_ID is the numerical ID associated with the gene
+		* ENTREZ_GENE_ID is the numerical ID of the Entrez Gene database associated with the gene

 		* GENE_SET is the name of the gene set the corresponding gene belongs to